Overview

 October 30, 2026

 The call is open for submission.
 The expected duration of participation is not specified.
 The project acronym is ERP_PL, and the full name of the EU-funded project is the Equal Rights Project.
 The grant agreement number is 101184789.
-The topic is CERV-2024-CITIZENS-VALUES, which is a call for proposals for civil society organizations active in protecting and promoting Union values, specifically a call to intermediaries giving financial support to third parties.
+The topic is CERV-2024, which is a call for proposals for civil society organizations active in protecting and promoting Union values, specifically a call to intermediaries giving financial support to third parties.

 In summary, this opportunity is a call for proposals under the Equal Rights Project (ERP_PL), funded by the EU, aimed at fostering collaboration and experience sharing between Polish CSOs working in the fields of human rights, rule of law, and combating discrimination.
 The grant provides financial support for joint activities such as study visits, workshops, job shadowing, and expert exchanges between a more experienced and a less experienced CSO.
 The goal is to enhance the capacity and effectiveness of these organizations in promoting EU values and protecting vulnerable groups.
 The application process involves multiple deadlines over the next two years, and successful applicants must adhere to strict eligibility criteria and activity guidelines, ensuring that the projects align with EU principles and do not involve religious activities.